openscm/pymagicc/README.md

 pymagicc._magiccpath = "/home/robert/openclimatedata/pymagicc/MAGICC_test/"
 pymagicc._magiccbinary = "./magicc"
 ```

-*Robert and Jared does this need to be updated too, to use `MAGICC_EXECUTABLE_7` or something similar?*

 If an environment variable `MAGICC_EXECUTABLE` pointing to a MAGICC binary is
 set, `_magiccpath` and `_magiccbinary` will use the values set there, making it